-If you are an office-based worker and need to work from home because of government advice or because you need to self-isolate, your LV= home insurance cover will not be affected.
-You do not need to contact us to update your documents or extend your cover.
+No, if you're an office-based worker and need to work from home because of government advice or because you need to self-isolate, your LV= home insurance cover will not be affected.
+We already provide cover for office equipment like computers and printers - it comes as standard with our contents insurance.

 Over 4.93 million people now class themselves as self-employed and many of them run a business from home.

 When your home address is also your registered business address then your home insurance company will need to know the nature of your business.
-They'll want to know:

-They may decide to extend your contents cover to include your business stock and equipment, or they could ask you to take out separate cover for these items.
+They may then decide to extend your contents cover to include your business stock and equipment, or they could ask you to take out separate cover for these items.

 This covers you if a visitor to your workplace is injured and makes a claim.
 It can also cover you if you accidently damage something that belongs to a customer.